 How Long Does a Cord of Wood Last?

 One of the primary benefits of purchasing a cord of wood is its cost-effectiveness.
 For example, when purchased from a local dealer in bulk, you can expect to pay as low as $200-$300 for a cord (read our article about How Much Does a Cord of Wood Cost).
 This makes it far cheaper than other sources, such as propane, natural gas, and electricity.
 In addition to being cost-effective, it’s also an environmentally friendly fuel source because it doesn’t produce carbon dioxide emissions like other sources.

-When properly stored, the wood from a single cord can even last for years — making it an excellent investment.
-To ensure maximum longevity, store your firewood away from direct sunlight in an area with good air circulation so that it can fully dry out without becoming moldy or wet due to exposure to moisture in the air.
-You can also purchase specially designed log holders, which are perfect for keeping your firewood neat, organized, and off the ground where pests could get into them.
+When properly stored, wood from a single cord can even last for years, making it an excellent investment.
+To ensure maximum longevity, store your firewood away from direct sunlight in an area with good air circulation so that it can fully dry out without becoming moldy or wet due to exposure to moisture.
+You can also purchase specially designed log holders, perfect for keeping your firewood neat, organized, and off the ground where pests could get into them.

+How Long Does a Cord of Wood Last?